tvanwate/tvanwate.github.io/_team/brian_fitzpatrick.md

       icon: fab fa-linkedin
 ---

-Brian Fitzpatrick is a **Postdoc** in the [SONORA](projects/sonora/) project, working on numerical acoustics and room acoustics modeling.
+Brian Fitzpatrick is a **Postdoc** in the [SONORA](projects/sonora/) project, working on geometric and wave-based numerical methods for room acoustics modeling and simulation.
 He obtained his PhD degree from ETH Zürich in 2018.